Reg Hollinshead: Personal life

-Hollinshead was married to Christine Hollinshead, with whom he had three children: Andrew, Tim, and Sarah.
+Hollinshead was married to Christine Hollinshead and had three children: Andrew, Tim, and Sarah.
 His son, Andrew, succeeded him as head trainer at Lodge Farm, working alongside his sister Sarah.
-Hollinshead passed away on May 6, 2013, in Burton-on-Trent, aged 89.
+Hollinshead died on 6 May 2013 in Burton-on-Trent, at the age of 89.

 Legacy

 Hollinshead trained several jockeys who later became prominent in British racing, including Walter Swinburn, Willie Ryan, Kevin Darley, Jamie Spencer, and William Buick.
-Following his death, The Scotsman described him as “a gentleman of the turf” and “a key figure in British racing.”
+Following his death, The Scotsman described him as "a gentleman of the turf" and "a key figure in British racing."

+He also recorded wins in several major Flat racing handicaps, including the Great St. Wilfrid Stakes with Spanish Gold in 1972, the Free Handicap with Remainder Man in 1978, and the November Handicap with Royal Cavalier in 2001.